-4. Englishman’s Bay – best beach for a ‘Robinsoe Crusoe’ feel
+4. Englishman’s Bay, Tobago – best beach for a ‘Robinson Crusoe’ feel

 Englishman’s Bay, Tobago consistently makes lists of best beaches in the Caribbean.
 The bright emerald waters with the dense green jungle behind make it a winner for everyone.
 There is one restaurant on the beach that also rents loungers but otherwise is undeveloped.

-6. Pirate’s Bay, Charlotteville – best beaches for seclusion, snorkelling and culture
+6. Pirate’s Bay, Charlotteville – best Tobago beaches for seclusion, snorkelling and culture